-Caterpillar is the largest global manufacturer of heavy construction equipment.
-Although worldwide demand is largely still below its peak several years ago, we don't expect the firm to cede its dominant position.
+Caterpillar is the largest global manufacturer of heavy equipment.
+Although worldwide demand is largely still below its historical peak, we don't expect the firm to cede its dominant position.

-Avoiding downtime is one of the most critical aspects for customers when making a purchase, and Caterpillar's extensive national dealer network and reputation for quality are key competitive advantages.
+Avoiding downtime is one of the most critical aspects for customers, and Caterpillar's extensive national dealer network and reputation for quality are key competitive advantages.

-We estimate that Caterpillar and Komatsu together hold a nearly 50% worldwide market share.
-Although the two compete heavily on service, technology, and quality, we don't envision the need for either to enter a destructive price war over the near term, given their leading market positions.
+We estimate that Caterpillar and Komatsu together hold nearly 50% worldwide market share.
+The two compete heavily on service and technology, but we don't envision the need for either to enter a destructive price war.
+Read more

-Although Caterpillar holds the largest global market share in its industry, it trails Komatsu in China, a key long-term growth region.
-Failure to provide a premium service network in the region could prevent Caterpillar from increasing price or competing with local players.
+Although Cat holds a large global market share, it trails Komatsu in China.
+Failure to provide a premium service network in the region could prevent the firm from competing with local players.

-Although not historically an acquisitive company, Caterpillar has allocated more than $10 billion for the purchase of German engine maker MWM, locomotive manufacturer EMD, and mining equipment OEM Bucyrus.
-The integration of these firms presents a continued near-term risk, and missteps (such as a large goodwill write-down related to ERA Mining, a smaller purchase) have occurred.
+The integration of recently acquired MWM, EMD, and Bucyrus presents a continued near-term risk, and missteps (such as a large goodwill impairment at ERA Mining, a smaller purchase) have occurred.
+Read more

 CEO Doug Oberhelman took over when Jim Owens retired in 2010.
 Oberhelman joined Caterpillar in 1975 and was head of the engine division before taking the reins of the entire firm.
 Similarly, Ed Rapp ascended to the CFO position after years of service Read more